Gauge theory webs and surfaces: Introduction

-Perturbative corrections to the cusp, Eq.\ (\ref{eq:Gammadef}) are scaleless, and hence vanish in dimensional regularization.
-The ultraviolet poles of (\ref{eq:Gammadef}) determine the anomalous dimension of the cusp, but for an asymptotically free theory neither its ultraviolet nor its infrared behavior can be considered as truly physical.
+Perturbative corrections to the unrenormalized cusp, Eq.~(\ref{eq:Gammadef}) are scaleless, and hence vanish in dimensional regularization.
+The ultraviolet poles of (\ref{eq:Gammadef}) determine the anomalous dimension of the cusp, and can be used to define a renormalized expansion, both for the cusp and for polygons formed from ordered exponentials of finite length~\cite{Brandt:1981kf,Korchemskaya:1992je}\@.
+For the cusp in an asymptotically free theory, however, neither its ultraviolet nor its infrared behavior can be considered as truly physical.
 At very short distances, dynamics is perturbative and recoil cannot be neglected.
-At very long distances, it is nonperturbative and dominated by the hadronic spectrum.
-In this discussion, we will regard the cusp as an interpolation between these asymptotic regimes, and we will concentrate on the structure of the integrals in the intermediate region.
+At very long distances, dynamics is nonperturbative, and dominated by the hadronic spectrum.
+In this discussion, we will regard the cusp as an interpolation between these asymptotic regimes.
+We will concentrate on the structure of the integrals in the intermediate region, although we also discuss their renormalization.

-We will argue that in any gauge theory the cusp matrix element can be expressed as the exponential of an integral over a two-dimensional surface.
-The corresponding integrand is an expansion in the gauge theory coupling, evaluated at a scale given by the invariant distance from a point on the surface to the cusp vertex.
-We will go on to apply this result to multi-cusp polygonal Wilson loops \cite{Korchemskaya:1992je,Drummond:2007aua}.
+We begin in Sec.~\ref{sec:exp} with a review of exponentiation for products of ordered exponentials, a result that extends to arbitrary products of such lines and to closed loops.
+Section~\ref{sec:coord} recalls the coordinate-space picture of exponentiation in terms of web diagrams and introduces the cancellation of subdivergences of webs.
+It is in this discussion that a surface interpretation of the exponent emerges.
+We provide a two-loop illustration of subdivergence cancellation, motivate its generalization to all orders, and give an all-orders prescription for the calculation of the cusp exponent.
+In Sec.~\ref{sec:poly}, we apply these ideas to multi-cusp polygonal Wilson loops.